Welcome to our second edition of Off the Shelf with MJand Michelle!

 There are a couple of downsides to the series.
 One is the fanservice, though it’s a peculiar breed.
 While the head prison guard is extremely, improbably, ludicrously buxom, she is still fully clothed at all times.
 Similarly, Ganta’s friend, Shiro, wears a skin-tight unitard, so while little of her shape is left to the imagination, it’s still not as skeevy as it otherwise could’ve been.
 The other issue is what Carlo Santos at ANN aptly described as “gratuitous torture porn.”
 I think I’ll spare you the details, but there’s one scene in particular that I rather wish I could unsee.

-MELINDA: Oh, yikes, the downsides do sound pretty significant.
+MJ: Oh, yikes, the downsides do sound pretty significant.
 Though I’ve mostly heard good things and it sounds fairly intriguing as you describe it.